-Jacques: For public employees, it’s hard work to get fired
+Jacques: For public workers, hard work to get fired

 The spotlight that’s been on lead in Flint water and teacher “sickouts” at Detroit Public Schools has highlighted all sorts of problems within state government.
 And it got me wondering, what does it take for a public employee to get fired?